What does God have in mind for your kids?

 Neither you nor I know what God has in mind for our kids.
 But we can rest assured that it will be worth whatever we have to dare for their salvation.

-3. In what ways can a parent's willingness to submit their own will to God help them trust that He is doing all He can to draw their children to Him?
+6. Can parents' willingness to submit their own will to God help them trust that He is doing all He can to draw their children to Him?

 -- Howard Culbertson,

-I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
+I wrote this devotional blog while Barbara and I were serving as missionaries in Italy.
 It originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.

 More for you from the book of Exodus